 - What is the application timeline?

-The application period is from January 15, 2020, to March 15, 2020.
+The application period is from January 15, 2020, to April 30, 2020.
 Participants will be accepted and notified on a rolling basis until the cohort is filled to capacity.
-The final date by which all applicants will be notified is April 15, 2020.

 - What is the closest airport to the University of Notre Dame?